Got a specific question?

 - Swap to lithium batteries.
 Two 100Ah lead-acid leisure batteries weigh around 50kg.
 One 100Ah LiFePO4 battery weighs roughly 12kg.
 That is 38kg gone, and lithium lasts longer too.

 - Ditch the steel gas bottles.
 Safefill composite or Gaslow aluminium refillables weigh 10 to 15kg less per bottle than steel Calor cylinders.
-You can also refill them at Autogas pumps all over Europe (see our LPG guide).
+You can also refill them at Autogas pumps all over Europe, as our LPG guide covers.

 Do all three and you could save over 130kg.
 For many 3,500kg motorhomes that is exactly the margin between legal and not.
 Sort these before the trip, not on the morning you drive to the weighbridge.